 Recompete: The U.S. Economic Development Administration recently announced six awardees for its Recompete Pilot Program, which seeks to close unemployment gaps through large, flexible investments in areas where prime-age (25-54 years) employment significantly trails the national average.

-The North Olympic Peninsula Recompete Plan, led by Clallam County, will receive approximately $35 million to revitalize areas in the remote region of Washington State’s North Olympic Peninsula including five Tribal nations.
+The North Olympic Peninsula Recompete Plan, led by Clallam County, will receive approximately $35 million to revitalize areas in the remote region of Washington State’s North Olympic Peninsula, which is home to five tribal nations.

 The grant will facilitate several key initiatives, including the expansion of the Composite Recycling Technology Center in partnership with the Makah Tribe.
 The CRTC will manufacture Advanced Cross-Laminated Timber, contributing to the development of affordable housing solutions like accessory dwelling units and tiny homes.